-I have been to Madeira and The Canary Islands several times, but, until August 2005, never to the Azores.
+I have visited Madeira and The Canary Islands several times, but, until August 2005, never to the Azores.
 The photos below are from the biggest of the Azorean islands São Miguel in August/September 2005.
 Since I am an incarnated trekker, many of the photos are from my walks in the mountains.

 Everybody has probably heard of the legendary high pressure of the Azores, which influences the weather of all Europe.
 However, this does not mean that the sky is blue all the time out there.
 During the summer months, the climate is reasonably stable (but don't count on it!), but the winter season is often rainy and windy.
 Besides, there is a big local climatic difference between the nine islands.